Seems that I continually have serious philosophical differences & issues with some judges & juries out there with their controversial rulings.

 Upon getting permission, he walked up to her, gave her a warm hug…and forgave her.

-Perhaps he’s a better man than me.
-A better Christian than me.
+Perhaps he’s a better man than me…much better man than me.
+And a way better Christian than me.

 But I doubt it.

-I would never, ever forgive her…no matter what she did or say, now or anytime in the future.
+I would never, ever forgive her…no matter what she did or said, now or anytime in the future.

 I would despise her guts until my last breath.

 To do anything less would be dishonoring my brother, spitting in his eye.

 Look, I’m gonna be very, very honest & frank here (not that I haven’t been, for even for one second or with a single word, here in all my rambling & rantings)…

 There are a few people who disrespected my wife Laurie during the last year of her life…by what they did or said or by what they didn’t.
 Now, while I don’t believe they intentionally meant to hurt her…look, she cried, and not once during her entire 6-year battle with cancer, did Laurie ever cry for any other reason…they knew EXACTLY what they were doing.

 They abandoned her at the very point of her life that she needed them most.